Your ward councillors are:

 Stay up to date with what's happening in Micklegate Ward by:

 - contacting your ward councillors

-- contacting your Community Involvement Officer by phone or email and requesting to join the email list for regular updates on news and events
+Ask your Community Officer to add you to their email list for updates on news and events.